onofreiconstantin/pixi-learning/README.md

-# PixiJS Test
+# PixiJS Learning Project

-This project is a test application for PixiJS, a fast 2D rendering library for WebGL and Canvas.
+This project is a learning application for PixiJS, a fast 2D rendering library for WebGL and Canvas.

 ## Prerequisites